Attorneys in Los Angeles for Employees

-Employment discrimination takes a variety of forms, but generally involves employees being subjected to negative treatment in the workplace because of their membership in a protected class.
+Employment discrimination takes a variety of forms but generally involves employees being subjected to negative treatment in the workplace because of their membership in a protected class.
 This treatment ranges from disciplinary action and negative performance reviews to denial of training, denial of promotions, denial of raises and termination.
-Learn more at our Discrimination FAQ page.
+When you need help, reach out to Hennig Kramer Ruiz & Singh, LLP for an attorney for employees in Los Angeles.

 Our experienced lawyers protect the rights of workers who have faced violations of their workplace rights such as: